robertopreste/HmtDB/README.md

 # HmtDB

-Open source version of the Human Mitochondrial Database [HmtDB](https://www.hmtdb.uniba.it).
+The Human Mitochondrial Database [HmtDB](https://www.hmtdb.uniba.it).

-This version exactly reflects the live version available at [https://www.hmtdb.uniba.it](https://www.hmtdb.uniba.it), with a couple exceptions:

-* files containing passwords and API keys are not present due to obvious security reasons
-* the database only contains a few sequences due to space limits.

 ## Installation

+Only the first time the database is set up:

-* Install the virtual environment: `virtualenv -p python3.6 venv`
+1. Create a new virtual environment (Python 3): `virtualenv -p python3.6 venv`
-* Activate the virtual environment: `source venv/bin/activate`
+2. Activate the virtual environment: `source venv/bin/activate`
-* Install required modules: `pip install -r requirements.txt`
+3. Install required modules: `pip install -r requirements.txt`
-* Create the DB: `export FLASK_APP=app:app; flask create-db`
+4. Create the DB: `export FLASK_APP=app:app; flask create-db`
-* Update the DB: `flask update-db`
+5. Update the DB: `flask update-db`
-* Migrate the DB: `flask migrate-db`
+6. Migrate the DB: `flask migrate-db`

-**Please note that HmtDB won't run if you won't provide the related `.env` file and tables to build the db.
-Please contact me for further information.**

-## Running the DB
-`python run.py`

 When finished, deactivate the virtual environment: `deactivate`.

+## Updates

+Please refer to the [/update/INSTALL.md](/update/INSTALL.md) and [/update/README.md](/update/README.md) files for details about the updating protocol for HmtDB.
+After the updating procedure is complete, please run `flask migrate-db`.

+## HmtDB instance

+HmtDB is served using [gunicorn](https://gunicorn.org); please ask your system admin for help about this.